Skip to main content

 In modern India, live-in relationships are becoming increasingly common.
 However, many women are unaware of their legal rights when such relationships end, especially regarding financial support.
 Can a woman in a live-in relationship claim maintenance like a legally married wife?

-Yes — but if the following certain conditions are fulfilled.
+Yes — but only if certain conditions are fulfilled.

 Indian law does not treat all live-in relationships equally.
 For a woman to be entitled to financial maintenance, the relationship must resemble a marriage in a real and sustained way.

-This legal protection is offered under the Protection of Women from Domestic Violence Act, 2005 (PWDVA).
+This legal protection is offered under the Protection of Women from Domestic Violence Act, 2005.

 What the Law Says (PWDVA, 2005)

-The PWDVA, enacted to protect women from abuse in domestic settings, includes live-in partners under the term "relationship in the nature of marriage."
+The PWDVA was enacted to protect women from abuse in domestic settings, including live-in partners under the term “relationship in the nature of marriage.”

-Section 2(f): A woman in a live-in relationship qualifies if the relationship is like marriage.
+• Section 2(f): Defines a live-in relationship as valid if it mimics marriage.

-Section 20: She can claim monetary relief (i.e., maintenance), including daily expenses and losses due to the relationship.
+• Section 20: Allows for monetary relief including daily expenses and losses due to the relationship.

 Conditions to Qualify for Maintenance